clux/magic-forest/README.md

 # Magic Forest Benchmarks
 Personal comparisons of languages based on what I consider idiomatic use of these languages.

-# Implementation
+This is based on the old blog post [Fast Functional Goats, Lions and Wolves](http://unriskinsight.blogspot.co.uk/2014/06/fast-functional-goats-lions-and-wolves.html) which gathered some publicity in 2014, but was broken by people finding an analytical solution.

+## Rules
 Only the brute forcing solution is used for all languages.

 - Build up the entire tree mutation by mutation from the initial forest
 - In mutation step, create all possible variations, then filter out invalids, then sort and remove duplicates
 - Continue doing mutation steps until a stable solution is found

 No analytical solutions, nor optimized search paths will be employed.
+Perform the sanity check below:

-# Sanity
+## Sanity
 To verify you are actually doing all the work, print every element in the array/vector in `mutate` before returning it (i.e. after sort + dedup steps).
 With the standard `305 295 300` input, there should be an extra `4810614` extra lines of output.

 ## Usage